 Standardized evaluation scores do not provide OTs with the necessary information for developing targeted and functional treatment plans.
-With over 25 years of clinical practice, school-based Occupational Therapist Thia Triggs of Print Path has developed the Functional Evaluation of Fine Motor Skills.
+With over 25 years of clinical practice, school-based Occupational Therapist Thia Triggs of Print Path has developed this fine motor skills assessment for occupational therapy titled the Functional Evaluation of Fine Motor Skills.
 It is a clinical observation tool which precisely and comprehensively documents the many components of fine motor function.
 In order to optimize your clinical observations and clinical reasoning, and to pinpoint the underlying causes and distinct fine motor skill deficits that your client has, you can use the Functional Evaluation of Fine Motor Skills for individuals ages 5-year-old-to-Adult.
 (This is included in the Fine Motor Bundle)

 Purpose of the Functional Evaluation of Fine Motor Skills

-This tool can be used by established occupational therapists or occupational therapy organizations for structuring clinical observations.
+This tool can be used by established occupational therapists or occupational therapy organizations for structuring clinical observations and fine motor skills assessment.
 It is a particularly meaningful resource that can be used to guide the clinical reasoning of younger therapists and to hone their clinical observations.
 This Functional Evaluation of Fine Motor Skills promotes the interplay of qualitative and quantitative findings which provide the occupational therapist with a holistic view of their client’s functional fine motor skills.
 This survey tool cannot be used to provide age-referenced norms for an assessment.

 This resource is intended solely for licensed Occupational Therapists.
 The technical education and experience of a licensed Occupational Therapist is required to administer the test and to interpret the results.